Turks & Caicos Complete Guide to Whale Watching

 Best Things To Do

-In terms of day excursions, six things (besides whale watching) consistently get rave reviews from visitors to the islands.
-The first is snorkeling, of course, because the clear shallow waters make Turks & Caicos one of the best places to go snorkeling, ever.
-Not everyone likes to be in water, so you can also do a clear kayak or stand up paddleboard to see marine life.
-Read on to see what else people like to do:
+In terms of day excursions, six things outside of whale watching consistently get rave reviews from visitors to the islands.
+The first is snorkeling, of course, because the clear shallow waters make Turks & Caicos one of the best places to snorkel in the entire world.
+You can also try a clear kayak tour or stand up paddleboard to see marine life without getting too wet.
+Read on to see what the most popular excursions are.

 1. Snorkeling is popular because you get up close to wildlife while staying cool in the water.
 Plus you always have the boat to go back to if you want to take a break.
-Here are the best snorkeling tours:
+These are some of the best snorkeling tour options:

 2. Kayaking and stand up paddleboarding are ideal for people who want to get close to wildlife but don’t want to get in the water.
-Both options are consistently very highly rated experiences and simply depend on your personal preferences:
+Both options are consistently very highly rated experiences and just depend on your personal preferences.

 3. Sunset sailing makes for a great transition into evening with drinks and appetizers included in the price of the tour.
 Get picked up right from your hotel and sail around Grace Bay as the sun slips below the horizon.

 4. Private group charters are perfect for group trips when you don’t want anyone else crashing your party.
-These are the most popular option for bachelor and bachelorette trips, divorce parties, girls weekends, guys weekends, birthdays, and wedding parties.
-The best part of private charters is that you have choices in what you want to do, whether it’s swimming with dolphins, finding iguanas or going to the best snorkel spot.
-Just tell your captain what your priorities are and he’ll do what he can to make it happen.
+These are the most popular option for bachelor and bachelorette trips, divorce parties, girls or guys trips, birthdays, family vacations and wedding parties.
+The best thing about private charters is that you can choose what you want to do, whether it’s swimming with dolphins, finding iguanas or going to the best snorkel spot.
+Just tell your captain what your priorities are and he’ll do what he can to accommodate your group.

 5. Adventure excursions like jet skiing around a historic shipwreck site, parasailing over open water with spectacular views, and horseback riding on the beach.
 These are the once in a lifetime unique experiences that you’ll never forget.

 6. Land tours are a great way to see and explore the island.
 The red love buggy island tour is great for all ages.
 You’ll get to see almost the entire island of Providenciales, plus lunch at Da Conch Shack is included.
-And since your tour guides are locals, be sure to ask them to teach you some local slang so you can impress everyone you meet.
+And since your tour guides are locals, be sure to ask them to teach you some local slang so you can impress the staff back at the hotel.

 Now if you prefer to sit in air conditioning with the option of drinking Turks Head beer while being shuttled around the island, then go with the turquoise trolley Provo tour.
 This newer tour stops at different restaurants to sample local cuisine and includes lunch at the ever popular Omar’s Beach Hut.
 You’ll get to see the island while eating and drinking in air conditioned comfort – no one can argue with that.